The world’s leading AI summit

 Data Scientists, Data Analysts, Software Engineers, Developers and more…

-Meet the World Summit AI Hall of Fame
+The World Summit AI Speakers Hall of Fame

-Meet the World Summit AI Hall of Fame
+The World Summit AI Speakers Hall of Fame

 Yann LeCun